S-Espinet/language-selector_week2CR/README.md

 ## Description

-_This is a webpage that allows users to take a short quiz to get a reccomendation on which programming language they should learn, as well as illustrating my learning progression in web development._
+_This is a webpage that allows users to take a short quiz to get a recommendation on which programming language they should learn, as well as illustrating my learning progression in web development._

 ## GitHub Pages Link